Kanban Workflow Explained

 - Agent works in the WP's worktree

-- Makes commits to the WP branch
+- Makes commits to the lane branch backing the current workspace

 - Only ONE agent should have a WP in

-doingat a time
+in_progressat a time

 for_review